-The human mind is complex, and in an age when everything is driven by technology, it’s harder to decode human emotions and behaviours.
+The human mind is complex, and in an age when everything is driven by technology, it’s harder to decode human emotions and behaviors.
 That’s where the role of Emotional Intelligence(EI) comes in.

-EI is the ability to understand the emotions and respond to it in the right manner.
+EI is the ability to understand the emotions and respond to them in the right manner.

 The Correlation between Emotional Intelligence and Effective Leadership

 The term Emotional Intelligence was coined by the cumulative effort of Peter Salovey and John D. Mayer in 1990.
 They described it as a form of social intelligence that helps in controlling one’s emotions and understanding the emotions of others.
 I